MaJerle/lwrb/lwrb/test/README.md

 This directory contains an environment for writing and executing tests for the lwrb library.
 It supports code coverage along with different usage of sanitizers (such as ASAN and UBSAN).

+## Requirements
+The repository must have been built recursively for retrieval of the necessary git submodules.
+Further more, this testing environment requires cmake.
+For sanitizers you need to use a compiler which has the sanitizer dependencies availble.
+For coverage, you also need gcov and lcov.

 ## Build

 ```bash